 Laptops and tablets will be available for use in a specially designated Cybertents and CyberGERs to enable competitors to write blogs and exchange emails during the race.
 This is the only contact they have with the outside world during the week.

 During the Gobi March (Mongolia), competitors, volunteers and staff are expected to consume up to 15,000 liters of water in total.

-The climate in Mongolia in June is typically dry and sunny, although it’s well known for the weather to change dramatically – experiencing four seasons in one day is not unusual.
-Temperatures are likely to range between 5 - 30°C / 41 - 90°F during the day.
-They could get as low as 0°C / 32°F at night.
+The climate in Mongolia in September is typically dry but there can be a few rainy days.
+Temperatures are likely to range between 10 - 25°C / 50 - 77°F during the day.
+They could get as low as -2°C / 28°F at night.

 Mongolia is also referred to as “Land of the Eternal Sky”.
 This name has been earned from the 250 days (average) of blue sky it experiences each year (but don’t be fooled, a blue sky does not always mean high temperatures.)

 Mongolia is one of the least densely populated countries in the world (there are more horses, cows and sheep than people!)

 Much of the population of Mongolia still holds onto its old traditions and cultures.
 Gobi March (Mongolia) competitors will witness and experience this untouched culture in its natural form – in particular through the nomadic farms along the course.

 Mongolia’s biggest celebration is the Naadam Festival which takes place in July each year.
 Traditional Naadam Festivals feature Mongolian wrestling, horse racing and archery – known as the “three games of men”.

 RacingThePlanet and the Esquel-Y.L.
 Yang Education Foundation partnered to create the RacingThePlanet-Esquel Scholarship Programme to support education for girls in the Gobi region.

 We are proud to say that many competitors raise money and awareness for charities around the globe through their participation in the Gobi March (Mongolia).